stgm/scientific-programming-1/32 Population/20 Rabbits/10 Rabbits.md

 The code above actually read velocity_x * dt, but since the time steps (dt) are 1 second we can leave out that multiplication.
 This implementation allows us to give each rabbit a unique direction at the start of a simulation.
 Apply the above changes to your program, give each of the rabbits their own direction and run the simulation for 20 seconds instead of 10.

-<b>Note:</b> to be able to use trigonometric functions in your code like this you first have to import the maths library from Python: `from maths import cos, sin`
+<b>Note:</b> to be able to use trigonometric functions in your code like this you first have to import the math library from Python: `from math import cos, sin`
 <br>

 #### Part (1b): the edge of the forest

 Our rabbits, cowards that they are, will never leave the forest.
-As soon as they accidentally set foot outside teh forest they turn around and make their way back where they came from into the forest.
+As soon as they accidentally set foot outside the forest they turn around and make their way back where they came from into the forest.
 Adjust the function `move_rabbits()` in such a way that the rabbits will always remain inside the forest.

 Utilize the following strategy when the rabbit has moved outside of the forest after a movement: